 The emission mask of the system described in TR 103 108 is given in Figure 24.
 The mask describes the inband and OOB levels for a 10 and 5 MHz channel.
 It was indicated by the proponent that basically a 10 MHz channel is used.
 Thus the following calculations are based on a 10 MHz channeling.
 The transmitter mean transmit power is 36 dBm in a 10 MHz channel, equivalent to 26 dBm/MHz, which is the 0 dBc reference level in Figure 24.
 Assuming a DA2GC carrier frequency of 5860 MHz, the maximum OOB level below 5850 MHz is -60 dBc leading to a maximum absolute OOB level of -34 dBm/MHz into the antenna connector.
 According to the system description the OOB emissions can be reduced to -50 dBm/MHz measured at the antenna connector from 5250 MHz to 5850 MHz.
-The value of -34 dBm/MHz has been used for the calculations.
+Both values have been used for the calculations.
 The antenna pattern of the AS can be found in Figure 17.
 The maximum antenna gain is 7 dBi at around -14 degrees.

 Methodology